From Screening to Trade Management

 For hands-off management, use Smart Stop Manager:

-2. Set scanTF to match your Smart Stop Indicator timeframe
+- Set "Timeframe for SL calculation" to match your Smart Stop Indicator timeframe

-3. Set MagicFilter to match EasyTrade's magic number (or 0 for all trades)
+- Set "Only manage trades with this magic (0=all)" to match the Premium Trade Manager's magic number (or 0 for all trades)

 The Manager automatically: